Introduction

 - Remove Ashes:

-- Once the fire is on its way out, use the shovel to scoop up the now-cooled ashes into the bucket.
-This step is crucial in preventing any chance of a resurgence.
-Always ensure the ashes are completely cool before disposal.
+- As the flames diminish, employ the shovel to transfer the cooled ashes into the bucket.
+This step is vital to eliminate any risk of reignition.
+Always ensure that the ashes are completely cool before disposal.

 - Final Check: